 Your surgeon will use micro-instruments to remove the pterygium.
 He or she will then perform an auto-graft, using tissue from an area of normal conjunctiva to fill the gap where the pterygium was.
 The graft tissue is usually harvested from the area of the eye covered by the eyelid.
 The graft is either glued or sewn into place using stitches that will dissolve within a few weeks of the surgery.

-The most common complication associated with pterygium surgery is recurral of the pterygium.
-The technique used at OCL reduces the chance of this to less than 10%.
+The most common complication associated with pterygium surgery is a recurrence of the pterygium.

 All surgeons have been dual fellowship trained at centres of excellence in London and internationally.Read more